elastic/kibana/rfcs/text/0014_notification_service.md

 In one of the next phases of the project, we will have to do load testing and decide whether to consider the alternative to HTTP polling delivery mechanisms: passing information with a response header (as done for licensing), WebSockets, ServerSideEvents.

-#### Filtering
-Filtering allows users to hide notifications they aren’t interested in.
-Kibana UI attaches a list of filters when requesting notifications.
-Kibana stores applied filters in the browser local storage in order to keep them between page-reloads.

 #### Notification Status
 The delivery mechanism handles Notification status change performed by Kibana UI.